eo33/ecommerce-app/README.md

 - 29 Nov 2024 - Worked on the docs for "products" category.
 Also added helpful desc to the "200" response section of the endpoints.
 - 30 Nov 2024 - Completed the docs for the "products" and "checkout" category.
 - 1 Dec 2024 - Completed the docs for "orders" and "stats" category.
+- 2 Dec 2024 - Tested the OAS docs in GitBook (powered by Scalar).
+There was an error in the `multipart/form-data`, but it's a Scalar issue.
+Modified some of the OAS docs as well to improve clarity.
+- 3 Dec 2024 - Started working on the secondary content, including Postman collection and the _Start here_ pages.
+Modified Postman collection and removed security tokens so that it can be run publicly.
+- 4 Dec 2024 - Continue working on the secondary content.
+Worked on the Introduction, Get started, authentication.

 ## Reference